jhownfs/SF-EmailServices/README.md

 ## How to use this? 🪧

+1. Clone this repository
+2. Deploy to your org
+3. Configure Queue/Skill object (in developement) 🚧
+4. Configure email template to use auto-response (in developement) 🚧
+5. Enable auto-response in custom metadata type (in developement) 🚧

 ##Next steps 🪜

 - Allow search for keyword inside body or subject and redirect to queue or skill